asyrafjamil/coincompanion/README.md

   CoinCompanion will soon include a scheduler that fetches cryptocurrency data automatically at dynamic intervals based on the CoinGecko API’s frequency.
 This ensures you stay updated with minimal effort, making your experience seamless and hands-off.

 - **Enhanced API Security**:
    To ensure your data remains safe and sound, we’re ramping up security for the API Gateway.
 Expect:

   - **Rate Limiting**: To prevent abuse and maintain system stability, we’ll be introducing rate limits on API calls.
   - **Token-based Authentication**: For internal API calls, we’ll require secure tokens, ensuring that only authorized requests can access sensitive data and features.

+- **Smart Pagination for Scalability & Insight**:

+  I am also working on implementing **pagination** to support viewing the full crypto history.

+  Initially, I wanted to deliver the _entire history_ at once, but I quickly realized the scalability trade-offs that come with loading everything in bulk.
+Instead of compromising performance, we’re designing a service that balances _completeness with efficiency_.

+  This includes:

+  - Organizing records intelligently (e.g. by **email** + **timestamp**)
+  - Leveraging **DynamoDB’s query flexibility**
+  - Making sure the UX feels infinite and responsive, no matter how large your portfolio grows

+  You’ll be able to explore your entire history, one scroll at a time, without the system breaking a sweat.

 ---